Twenty years ago this past July, I arrived in Florence by train with three of my best friends from college.

 Florence's 13th-century cathedral, Cattedrale di Santa Maria del Fiore, is a testament to the craftsmanship of the Italian Renaissance.

-In the humble opinion of this former art history student, the exterior composed of white, pink, and green marble make it the most beautiful church facade in the world.
+In the humble opinion of this former art history student, the exterior composed of white, pink, and green marble makes it the most beautiful church facade in the world.

-I was as enamored with its aesthetics in 2018 as I was when I first laid eyes on it in 1998.
+I was as enamored with its aesthetics in 2018 as when I first saw it in 1998.

-Back then, I also went inside (which is still free to do today), and climbed the curved stairs that wind around Brunelleschi's dome to the cupola up top.
-Today, access to the cupola requires a timed ticket.
+Back then, I went inside (which is still free to do today) and climbed the curved stairs around Brunelleschi's dome to the cupola up top.
+Today, access to the dome requires a timed ticket.

-Tourism-wise, it felt like there were more people around the cathedral in October 2018 than there were at the peak of summer, July 1998.
+Tourism-wise, it felt like there were more people around the cathedral in October 2018 than at the peak of summer, July 1998.